techatpark/npm-scripts-static-ref/README.md

 1. Best Practices and Conventions
 1. Build time Speed

-We carefuly avoided using image optimization during build time as it is good to do images at design time rathet build time.
+We carefuly avoided using image optimization during build time as it is good to do images at design time rather than build time.

 ### Setup